sdjespersen/poetry-namespace-package-test/README.md

 * Implicit (native) namespace packaging with heterogeneous levels of nesting:
   - `foo` prefix shared across all 3 packages
   - `foo.platform` prefix shared across 2 packages

+## To run stuff

+Try `cd foo-platform-api && poetry install && poetry run pytest .`.
+You should see a failing test assertion along with some captured stdout indicating that packaging and imports worked as expected.

+You might also try to change a print statement in either `foo-core` or `foo-platform-common` and rerun the tests to see that indeed the output changes in response to the current state of the code in your local repository.